tidalcycles/tidalcycles.github.io/_getting_started/editors/index.md

 ---
-category: integration
+category: editors
 weight: -9
 ---

-To use Tidal, you will need to install and configure a code editor.
-Atom is the recommended option for beginners.
+If you prefer using another editor (rather installing Atom as described above), you can try one of the following.